InnerJFlame/jagaad/README.md

 ![alt text](api_design/post.jpg)
 Get request:
 ![alt text](api_design/get.jpg)

-Read and write requests can return and accept an array of forecasts and dates for forecasts
+Read and write requests can return and accept an array of forecasts and dates for forecasts.

+Code check was added to github ci.